Ken's Salinas Valley Cowboy Tri Tip with Syrah.

 3 tablespoons Garlic Powder

 1/2 Cup Beef Broth

 Smoke Chips/Chunks, oak (preferred) or fruit wood

-Here at Gold Medal Wine Club, we tested this recipe and would also recommend this wonderful Tri Tip with a Petit Sirah, a Cabernet Sauvignon, Cabernet Franc, or Tempranillo.
+Here at Gold Medal Wine Club, we tested this recipe and would also recommend this wonderful Tri-Tip with a Petite Sirah, a Cabernet Sauvignon, Cabernet Franc, or a Tempranillo.